Updated March 16, 2021|6 min read

 Seal outside wall openings, like vents, outdoor outlets, or other locations where pipes or cables go through the wall

 Clean gutters and direct downspouts to facilitate water drainage away from your home

-Once your home is secure, there are two things you can do to make the claims process easier, should your home sustain damage and you need to make a claim.
+Once your home is secure, there are two things you can do to make the homeowners insurance claims process easier, should your home sustain damage and you need to file a claim.

 1. Update your home inventory

-If you have insurance, make sure you have an updated home inventory before a storm hits.
-If you’re short on time, it can be as simple as taking a video of all your possessions and the condition of your home and saving it to the cloud.
-Having this reference will make the claims process smoother for you and your insurance company, should you need to make a claim.
+Make sure you have an updated home inventory.
+If you’re short on time, it can be as simple as taking a video of all your possessions and the current condition of your home.
+Having this reference will make the claims process smoother for you and your insurance company, should you need to file a claim.

 Many insurance policies, especially for homeowners in coastal states, have separate deductibles for hurricane or windstorm damage.
 These deductibles, instead of being a dollar amount, will be a percentage of the insured value of your home — usually 1% to 5%.
 If you have a separate hurricane or windstorm deductible, it will be listed on your declarations page.

-Your declarations page will also have information on how to start the claims process.
+Your declarations page will also have information on what to do if you need to file a claim.